icfaust/CATSAD/README.md

 A python code (resample.py) converts the raw dataset (in raw/) into a form friendly to modern artificial intelligence frameworks (into a folder named data/).
 It allows image size standardization as well as removing categories with insufficient numbers.
 Figure 2 provides the number of categories as a function of minimum number of images in category as a guide for this purpose.

 Documentation connecting to the underlying datasets can be found under the folder documentation/.
 This details the source and location of each traffic sign image.
 Any academic use of this dataset should properly reference the various authors listed there.
-They were vital in creating and publishing their datasets publically needed to generate CATSAD.
+They were vital in creating and publishing their datasets publically which were needed to generate CATSAD.
 As such, the original publishers should retain all attribution and ownership.

 This dataset is originally published in Spring 2021.
 Any help in improving, correcting, or diversifying it is greatly appreciated.
 The dataset can be found on github at https://github.com/icfaust/CATSAD